CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than the full object files.
 During the thin link, the summaries are joined together as a global index with which we can quickly perform further, global, analyses - chief amongst these, *function importing.*

-Using the thinly-linked index, each compilation unit imports only those functions that will (likely) be inlined, and excludes those that would (likely) be ignored.
-It is an approximation of full LTO that allows us to parallelise the link-time optimisation step.
-Rather than passing a single, monolithic `*.bc` to libLTO, thin LTO is designed to apply link-time optimisations unit-by-unit.
+Using the thinly-linked index, each unit imports only those functions that will (likely) be inlined, and excludes those that would (likely) be ignored.
+It is this approximation of full LTO that allows us to parallelise the link-time optimisation step.
+Rather than passing a single, monolithic `*.bc` to libLTO, thin LTO can optimise the extended compilation units concurrently.

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-thin-lto.png)
-*<strong>Thin LTO</strong>*

-What we see above is a clear
+*<strong>Thin LTO</strong> As in a traditional pipeline, everything other than the linking step(s) run in parallel.*

 **Clang flags** `-flto=thin`